 Mentors

-Internship Presentation of Learning (iPOL) will be on Friday, May 12, 2023.
+Internship Presentation of Learning (iPOL) will be on TBD

 BE A MENTOR & MAKE A DIFFERENCE!
-(LINK TO MENTOR COMMITMENT FORM) (Link to MENTOR INTEREST FORM)
+(LINK TO INTERNSHIP COMMITMENT FORM)

 Every year our students are deeply impacted by their internship experience.
 Because of the generosity of our mentors, our students are shown the ins-and-outs of real world jobs, projects, experiences.
 When students come back after internship, they are changed.
 They are motivated.
 Our mentors' time, effort, and willingness to share their wisdom, is the most unique education many of our students will have!

-Internships take place from April 12, 2023 - May 12, 2023.
+Internships take place from May 5–June 6.
 The goal is for the interns to work 30 hours per week, the specific hours that the intern works each day should be decided by the intern and the mentor (with parent and teacher approval).
 The specific number of hours an intern works should be determined by the number of hours necessary to have a high quality experience.
 As the world has changed, so have we.
 Thus, students can do internships in-person, online, or a hybrid of both.

 The mentor is responsible for providing supervision and guidance to the student during the Internship.
 The mentor should be available to the student on a regular basis.